space-concordia-robotics/robotics-prototype/gui-arm-control/README.md

 - `pacman -S mingw-w64-x86_64-glade`
 - `pacman -S mingw-w64-x86_64-devhelp`
-- If you develop in Python 3: `pacman -S mingw-w64-x86_64-python3-gobject` or if you develop in Python 2: `pacman -S mingw-w64-x86_64-python2-gobject` (for our GUI purposes we are using Python 2)
+- If you develop in Python 3: `pacman -S mingw-w64-x86_64-python3-gobject` or if you develop in Python 2: `pacman -S mingw-w64-x86_64-python2-gobject` (for our GUI purposes we are currently using Python 2)
 3. When the above is done, the set up is complete and:
 - Python is installed
 - GTK is installed